 Interests and affections:

 I am an active person who stays fit with exercises every day.
 I've been distance running since about 1961, walk wherever possible, and prefer stairs to escalators (which seems to put me beyond the pale amongst most members of the human species).
 For decades I slogged 10 km most days, which took about 42 minutes.
 Nowadays the distances are shorter, somewhat slower, and run in intervals.
-The Garmin tracker on my wrist gives me a "fitness age" of 52 (a flaky metric ) and says I'm averaging something over 15km a day on my feet, at least 8km of them running.
+The Garmin tracker on my wrist gives me a "fitness age" of 52 (a flaky metric ) and says I'm averaging around 13 km a day on my feet, maybe half of that running.

 My social relationships tend to be cordial but not really close, perhaps because of a natural independence.
 Luckily, humans come with all kinds of shapes, sizes and dispositions, and surfing along with that daily human drama does give life a special buzz.